MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     ![New team settings.](media/access-teams-16.PNG "New team settings")

-5. To add users to the team, select the ellipsis next to the team name and select **Manage team members**.
+5. To add users to the team, select the ellipsis button next to the team name, and then select **Manage team members**.

     ![Manage team members.](media/access-teams-17.PNG "Manage team members")

 6. Select **Add members to the team**

     ![Add members to the team.](media/access-teams-17A.PNG "Add members to the team")

 7. Use the search box to add one or more members to the team.

     ![Search and add team members.](media/access-teams-17B.PNG "Search and add team members")